darkc0d37/tgrzxbtqqmcqjwbv/docs/index.md

-# Welcome to Bug Bounty Databases
+# All About Web Application Security

 ## ReadMe

-* This is just to maintain databases for bug bounty.
+* This is just to maintain stuff about Web Security